RyanGA09/ai-leadgen-scraper-caprae-challenge/report.md

 Build a lead generation tool that scrapes:

-- Company Name / Page Title
+- Company Name / Page Title ("No Title" if title unavailable)
 - URL
 - Email (if available)